YORK City manager Martin Foyle has warned his players to cut out their on-pitch squabbling after a 2-1 opening day defeat at home to Kidderminster

 “We will keep everything in camp and it’s been sorted out in the changing room so there’s not a problem.”

-City ’keeper Michael Ingham was beaten direct from a Callum Gittings corner for Kidderminster’s first goal and Foyle was unhappy with his side’s defending in general.
+City ’keeper Michael Ingham was beaten direct from a Callum Gittings corner for Kidderminster’s first goal and Foyle was unhappy with his side’s

 He is hoping, however, that the defeat will act as a “wake-up call” ahead of tomorrow night’s trip to Grimsby and Saturday’s long trek to Bath.